Reimbursement Frequently Asked Questions

 ArrowForward

-TAF requires two documents for all reimbursement claims: proof of treatment and proof of payment.
-For treatment-related travel expenses like mileage, hotel lodging, or meals, please submit an explanation of benefits (EOB) from your insurer, a health insurance billing claim form (UB-04), a billing invoice from your site of care, or an after-visit summary from the specialist.
+Along with your receipts for expenses like mileage, hotel lodging, or meals, please submit an explanation of benefits (EOB) from your insurer, a health insurance billing claim form (UB-04), a billing invoice from your site of care, or an after-visit summary from the specialist.
+You may submit screenshots of “MapQuest” or other navigation apps showing departure and arrival locations to demonstrate mileage.

 Sample MapQuest image: